 How is the genetic compatibility test (GCT) performed?

-Using a blood sample some both parents, it is possible to extract the necessary DNA for performing the test.
+Using a blood or saliva sample from both parents its possible to extract DNA to carry out the screening.
 It takes around two weeks to complete a DNA and bioinformatic analysis that enables us to determine if the genetic variants that have been identified have an impact on clinical outcomes and, as such, are a risk to offspring.
 The report that is written based on the data obtained in the analysis needs to be compared with the one for the other parent in order to understand if both partners have mutated genes and if there is a real risk of transmitting the illness.

 What are its advantages?

 - Prevention: It is better to prevent than cure.
 The knowledge that parents (whether these are partners or gamete donors) are carriers of a recessive genetic disorder avoids transmission of that disorder to offspring.

 - Increased knowledge and assurance: Up until now, the available techniques only facilitated analysis of a very limited number of genes.
 As such, they had a very limited cost/advantage ratio.
 The number of genes that are analysed increases in next generation sequencing techniques and this guarantees the patient that he or she will have a child that is free of more than 600 genetic disorders.
 In the last year, the possibility of increasing the number of diseases to be studied has improved thanks to the development of new technology.
 This has allowed us to offer a more complete test that allows analyzing 1890 genes and thus avoiding the transmission of more than 2500 diseases.

 - Less costly: in comparison with traditional techniques, next generation sequencing allows us to understand a larger number of genes at a lower cost.
 The genetic information that it provides can be put to use throughout a patient’s life and can be used from a conception point of view for additional children in the future.